dseguy/clearPHP/rules/always-prepare-statement.md

 ## Rule Details

-This rule is aimed at avoiding omitting visibility for properties and methods.
+This rule is aimed at ensure the use of prepared statement.

 The following patterns are considered warnings: